-The main reason you want to automate a test, is because you want to execute the test repeatedly on every new release.
-If the test requires to be executed only once, then the effort to automate the test can outweigh the benefits.
+The main reason you want to automate a test is that you want to execute the test repeatedly on every new release.
+If the test is required to be executed only once, then the effort to automate the test can outweigh the benefits.

 Regression tests are required to be executed repeatedly as the software under test evolves.
 This can be very time consuming and a boring task for QA to have to run regression tests every day.
 Regression tests are good candidates for test automation.